HTTP-RPC/Kilo/README.md

 A convenience method is also provided for invoking operations that don't take any arguments.
 Both variants return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request, obtain information about a request that has completed, or block the current thread while waiting for an operation to complete.

-### Arguments and Return Values
+### Arguments
-TODO Encodings (request/response); note that JSON does not support date types
+As with HTML forms, arguments are submitted either via the query string or in the request body.
+Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either the standard W3C [URL-encoded form](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1) or [multi-part form data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.2) encodings or as JSON. `PUT` arguments may be submitted either as JSON (sent in the request body) or via the query string.

-`WebServiceProxy` deserializes JSON and plain text content automatically, and can be extended to support additional content types.
-Custom deserialization is discussed in more detail later.
+The request encoding is set via the `encoding` property of the service proxy instance. `WebServiceProxy` provides the following constants representing the supported encoding types:

-Arguments may be of any type, and are generally converted to parameter values via the `toString()` method.
-However, the following types are given special consideration:
+* `APPLICATION_X_WWW_FORM_URLENCODED`

-* Instances of `java.net.URL` represent binary content.
-They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.
+* `MULTIPART_FORM_DATA`
-* Instances of `java.util.List` represent multi-value parameters and generally behave similarly to `<select multiple>` tags in HTML forms.
-However, lists containing URL values are handled like `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.
+* `APPLICATION_JSON`

-The result handler is called upon completion of the operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows:
+The default value is `MULTIPART_FORM_DATA`.

-    public void execute(V result, Exception exception);
+Arguments sent via the query string or using one of the form encodings are converted to parameter values via the `toString()` method.
+Iterable values (such as lists) represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+When using the multi-part form data encoding, instances of `java.net.URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
+Iterables of URL values operate similarly to `<input type="file" multiple>` tags.

-On successful completion, the first argument will contain the value returned by the server.
-This will typically be an instance of one of the following types or `null`:
+When using the JSON encoding, a single JSON object containing the entire argument dictionary is sent in the request body.
+Arguments are converted to their JSON equivalents as follows:

-* string: `String`
+* `Number` or numeric primitive: number
-* number: `Number`
+* `Boolean` or `boolean`: true/false
-* true/false: `Boolean`
+* `CharSequence`: string
-* array: `java.util.List`
+* `Iterable`: array
-* object: `java.util.Map`
+* `java.util.Map`: object

-If an error occurs, the first argument will be `null`, and the second will contain an exception representing the error that occurred.
+`Map` implementations must use `String` values for keys.
+Nested structures are supported, but reference cycles are not permitted.

-### Argument Map Creation
+#### Argument Map Creation
 Since explicit creation and population of the argument map can be cumbersome, `WebServiceProxy` provides the following static convenience methods to help simplify map creation:

     public static <K> Map<K, ?> mapOf(Map.Entry<K, ?>... entries) { ... }